-I am hopeful that the four recipients of this letter (Ross Greenwood, David Koch, Paul Clitheroe and yourself) will speak out against the current Review of the RBA not examining regulation of the Payments System, or at least the RBA's regulation of the primary payment product, namely Credit Cards.
-By opting to omit reviewing the Payments System, the Labor Govt seems to have sold out many of it's rusted on supporters that have paid a lot of Interest and Penalty Fees over many years, too often levied by unscrupulous Credit Card Issuers.
-As noted above Clause 2.1.Terms of Reference "Its performance in meeting its objectives." seems to require the Commonwealth Govt. to review the RBA's performance in meeting its objectives in regulating Credit Card Products since the 1990s.
+The Writer had hoped that the four recipients of this letter (Ross Greenwood, David Koch, Paul Clitheroe and Alan Kirkland) would speak out against the current Review of the RBA not examining its regulation of the Payments System, or at least the RBA's regulation of the primary retail payment product, namely Credit Card Products.
+By opting to omit reviewing the Payments System, the Federal Labor Govt seems to have sold out many of its rusted on supporters that have paid a lot of Interest and Penalty Fees over many years, too often levied by unscrupulous Credit Card Issuers.
+As noted above Clause 2.1.Terms of Reference "Its performance in meeting its objectives." seems to require the Commonwealth Govt. to review the RBA's performance in meeting its objectives in regulating Credit Card Products since the 1990s amidst burgeoning Credit Card interest rates by "promoting competition in the market for payment services".